sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Now try out the "HISTORY AND ROLLBACK" button and change the configuration back to the previous one.

-You should be able to roll back to a previous state.
+You should be able to roll back to the previous state.

 Note: See the [ArgoCD Core Concepts](https://argo-cd.readthedocs.io/en/stable/core_concepts/#core-concepts) for an explanation on the difference between `Refresh` and `Sync`.
 - `Refresh` Compare the latest code in Git with the live state.
 Figure out what is different.